Governance

 Prior to that Shokat was Assistant Chief Executive at Rotherham Council where he was part of the senior leadership team responsible for bringing the council out of intervention and being part of one of the fastest improving councils’ in the country.
 Shokat’s professional background is in Human Resources and Organisational Development and is a Chartered Companion of the CIPD.
 Shokat also has extensive experience of working in the voluntary sector.

-Harpinder Singh.
+Harpinder Singh

-Independent Member.
+Independent Member

 Harpinder is a headteacher of Queensbridge School in Birmingham and has 20 years of experience in education.
 He has been a member of several governing bodies.

-Harpinder was appointed in March 2024 and is a member of the Learners Quality and Curriculum Committee.
+Member of the Learners Quality and Curriculum Committee.

-Independent Member.
+Independent Member

 If you would like to apply to join the Board of Governors, please visit our Become a Governor section.

-who will be pleased to assist you further.
+If you have any questions on Governance, please contact Jean Tracy, Interim Governance Professional who will be pleased to assist you further.

 Get In Touch